Prefer to talk?

 What is an unlimited company?

-An unlimited company is very much like a regular private company limited by shares.
+Apart from that, it has many of the same regulations and restrictions as a limited company.
 It must be registered with Companies House and have a memorandum and articles of association.
-There's a director that manages the day-to-day running of the company on behalf of the shareholders.
-Persons of significant control and an annual confirmation statement must still be submitted to Companies House.
+There's a director who manages the day-to-day running of the company on behalf of the shareholders, persons of significant control and an annual confirmation statement must still be submitted to Companies House.

 The main difference arises when insolvency occurs - You could lose everything.

-When formal liquidation happens and the company is unable to pay off its debts, the creditors will be able to use the personal assets of the directors and shareholders in order to pay off the liability.
+However, in an unlimited company, the directors are not protected by the liability held in the shares.
+This means that creditors will be able to use the personal assets of the directors and shareholders to pay off the liability.

-This means that regardless of how many shares you own, you are responsible.
+This means that you are responsible regardless of how many shares you own.
 You could lose everything.

 Think of it this way, an unlimited company is registered with Companies House but has the responsibility of a sole trader.
 Also, while an unlimited company has to submit most of the paperwork as a limited company to Companies House, they may not always have to submit accounts.

-There are some advantages of becoming an unlimited company, such as having a separate legal identity, allowing the company to take out contracts in its own name, rather than the names of the directors and shareholders.
+While not having limited liability can be a disadvantage, it can be a good reason why some company owners decide to use an unlimited company.
+These advantages can include having a separate legal identity, allowing the company to take out contracts in its own name, rather than the names of the directors and shareholders.

 Advantage 1 - Confidentiality

-If accounts do not need to be filed with Companies House, then financial information is not available for public record, meaning the affairs of the company are largely kept hidden from competitors.
-This can mean that the unlimited company could look through the financial information of their competitors while keeping their own hidden.
+If accounts do not need to be filed with Companies House, financial information is not available for public record, meaning the company's affairs are largely hidden from competitors.
+This means that unlimited companies can look through the financial information of their competitors while keeping their own hidden.

-In the same way, shareholders dividends aren't made public, which could prove to be attractive for some shareholders.
+In the same way, shareholders' dividends aren't made public, which could be attractive for some shareholders.

 Advantage 2 - Improved Management

-Seems shareholders and directors of unlimited companies could stand to lose everything if the company liquidates this can have the effect of encouraging careful risk management.
+Seems shareholders and directors of unlimited companies could stand to lose everything if the company liquidates, which can encourage careful risk management.
 Even if the shareholders aren't actively involved in the running of the company, they still have a keen interest in the decisions made.

 However, this can have the effect of lower risk decisions being made than otherwise would have been taken.